Percona-Lab/rng/README.md

     - Click the **Generate** button.
     - The application will contact the JIRA and Gemini APIs, perform any necessary web scraping, and generate the complete Markdown document.
     - The result will be displayed in both raw **Markdown** and a rendered **Preview** tab.
+    - Use the **Copy** button to copy the generated Markdown to your clipboard.

 4.  **Edit and Manage**:
     - You can edit any release by clicking the **Edit** button on the dashboard or the details page.
     - The generated Markdown is saved to the database, so it will be available immediately the next time you visit the details page.
+    - Navigation between dashboard and release pages is seamless with the modular page structure.